spree-edge/spree_analysis/README.md

 ## About

 This extension is an updated version of vinsol [spree-admin-insights](https://github.com/vinsol-spree-contrib/spree-admin-insights) extension.
-It is compatiable with latest version of [spree](https://github.com/spree/spree), includes all the reports that spree-admin-insignts has, along with some additional useful reports.
+Supported with latest version of [spree](https://github.com/spree/spree).
+It includes all the reports that spree-admin-insignts has, along with some additional useful reports.

 ## Key Features